Core310/Core310/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Core310)](https://github.com/anuraghazra/github-readme-stats)

 Bad at programming but slowly working on it!
+Need to commit to repos but 2 scary for me.

-- Currently working on, Andriod web app
+- Currently working on, Data Structures.
 - Learning c++ and js
 <!--
 **Core310/Core310** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.